Free until early March – a series of online reviews and commentaries on progressive MS, in The Lancet.

 The Alliance issued its first request for applications for research into progressive MS in 2013, announced the first round of grants at ECTRIMS in September 2014, and then issued its second request for applications in November 2014.

 On 27 November 2014 we hosted a webinar on progressive MS with Professor Alan Thompson and Dr Olga Ciccarelli from the Institute of Neurology in London.
-You can watch it below.
+You can watch it below or read the transcript.